GFaure9/skelretarget/README.md

 2) produce skeletal poses that preserve relative positions of joints within the skeletal reference while ensuring that all poses are expressed on a canonical/normalized skeleton within a common centered coordinate system.

+> [!NOTE]
+> First intended usage of these tools is for **preprocessing Sign Language skeletal pose sequences**
+> to prepare datasets for training deep learning models.

 ## Installation

 ```commandline